Lakeland Electric Police Officer in Lakeland, Florida

 After submission of the completed application (including ALL required documents) the application will be accepted.
-Once the application is accepted, the General Services Section of the Lakeland Police Department will review the application and you will be contacted within 60 days of the "accepted" date.
+Once the application is accepted, your application will be evaluated to determine if you will continue in the process.
+Applicants with the most desirable applications will move to the next phase of the process.
+Applicants will be contacted within 60 days of the “accepted” date.

 If selected to move to the next phase, the applicant will attend an interview conducted by a panel.
 The panel will consist of a minimum of three police department members.

 Candidates who have been deemed qualified to continue in the selection process by the interview panel will be scheduled for a Physical Abilities Test (PAT).

 A thorough background Investigation will be completed on all candidates prior to employment.

 Those applicants that are selected for employment will be given a conditional offer of employment.
 The job offer is contingent upon the successful completion and approval of a polygraph examination, psychological fitness examination, medical examination, drug screen testing and completed background investigation.

 The applicant will receive written notice either by mail or electronic mail at each phase of the selection process advising them that they were selected to move forward in the process or that they were not selected.
 It is the responsibility of the applicant to ensure that the e-mail address provided on the application is correct and to provide any updated information to Civil Service during the application process.